EmersonWC/weather-app/README.md

 # Your task
 build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

+Use the OpenWeather One Call API (Links to an external site.) to retrieve weather data for cities.
+Read through the documentation for setup and usage instructions.
+You will use localStorage to store any persistent data.

 # User Story
 AS A traveler
 I WANT to see the weather outlook for multiple cities